5 Fibre Rich Foods for Diabetes and Their Impact on Blood Sugar

 3) Whole grains

 Whole grains contain higher fibre than refined or processed grains like white rice and refined flour (maida).
-Eating whole grains or whole grain flours like atta, jowar, bajra, etc., slows down the digestive process (due to their fibre content), keeping blood sugar levels relatively stable.
+Eating whole grains or whole grain flours like wheat atta, jowar, bajra, etc., slows down the digestive process (due to their fibre content), keeping blood sugar levels relatively stable.

 Whole grains also have low to medium glycemic indices (depending upon the grain), which benefits people with prediabetes and diabetes.
 A few whole grains you can include in your diet are brown rice, whole wheat-containing bread or pasta, millets, quinoa, and buckwheat (kuttu).